Welcome to today's edition of the Rush 24-7 podcast.

 Here's the situation.

-If you I don't know how you're gonna miss this because it's been it's it's all cable news, it's been all over newspapers.
+I don't know how you're going to miss this because it's all cable news.

-And in fact, get this headline.
+In fact, get this headline.

-What I wanted to print this out, read this headline to you.
+I wanted to print this out, read this headline to you.

 This is from last night.

-Hurricane information may not reach wide audience because of Rush.
+Hurricane information may not reach wide audience because of rush.

-That's wire service runs that story.
+That wire service runs that story.

-Hurricane information may not reach wide audience because of Rush.
+Hurricane information may not reach wide audience because of rush.

-Only on the highest rated station down there.
+I'm only on the highest rated station down there.

 I mean, this is absurd.

-We want to cancel this deal that we've got with WIOD AM610, which of course our blowtorch affiliate down there in Miami.
+We want to cancel this deal that we've got with WIOD, AM610, which, of course, our Blowtorch affiliate down there in Miami.

-Uh Broward County is worried that hurricane information news focuses on Dade County in Miami, not enough on Broward.
+Broward County is worried that hurricane information news focuses on Dade County in Miami, not enough on Broward.

-Uh to uh any time that the Broward County Commission decided to have a press conference uh on uh emergency status of hurricanes and this is any kind of weather calamity, that uh their press conferences would run in totality from front to back from beginning to end.
+And so they made a deal with WIOD because of its reach and its coverage to anytime that the Broward County Commission decided to have a press conference on emergency status of hurricanes and any kind of weather calamity, that their press conferences would run in totality from front to back, from beginning to end.

-All of a sudden, one of these commissioners uh uh actually a babe.
+All of a sudden, one of these commissioners, actually a babe, I finally saw her picture today.

-Stacy Ritter is her name.
+Stacey Ritter is her name.

-And she uh sh what?
+And she, what?

-No, no, it's not this.
+No, no, it's not.

 No, it's in the Miami Herald.